Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Legendrian classification

 \section{Legendrian classification}

-In this section, we take the Legendrian path of approach promoted by Arnold~\cite{Arnold1994} and Thurston-Bennequin~\cite{Thurston_Bennequin_Maslov} in order to classify the critical value curves of the ground state and the first excited state in regard to their singularities (or the lack thereof).
-The higher excited states could also be included, especially in the problem of the {\it diabatic} continuation~\cite{diabatic}.
-The premise of the diabatic continuation is that, in practice, it is futile to try to track the ground state and that, ineluctably, the process could jump to any excited state, a process that is remedied by keeping the excited states likely to be visited close the the ground state at terminal time.
+So far, the main point is that the positioning of a swallow tail relative to the boundary of the numerical range dictates the steepness of the gap.
+But this approach is still local---involving \emph{one} swallow tail while there might be other swallow tails interconnected in some \emph{global} pattern.
+When circulating along a singular path heading to a crossing, it becomes necessary to have a rule to decide whether the current branch lies above or below the one being intersected to determine whether the combination of such crossings could result in a \emph{knot}.
+Still more globally speaking, considering \emph{two} excited energy level critical curves, their above/below crossing patterns could result in the two curves being \emph{linked}.
+This global viewpoint is precisely the Legendrian approach promoted by Arnold~\cite{Arnold1994}, Thurston and Bennequin~\cite{Thurston_Bennequin_Maslov}, and Eliashberg~\cite{Eliashberg_original} and Chekanov~\cite{Chekanov_original}.

 Central in the Legendrian approach is the concept of \textit{\textbf{contact element}} in $\mathbb{C}$, that is, a line $L_k(\theta)$ tangent to the curve $\theta \mapsto \gamma_k(\theta)=(x_k(\theta), y_k(\theta))$ of interest (typically $k=1,2$), as illustrated in Fig.~\ref{f:Legendrian}(a).
 Note that the contact element is still well-defined at the cusps.
 The contact element defines two half-planes bounded by such contact element, and the \textbf{\textit{co-orientation}} is a choice of one of the two half-planes bounded by the tangent $L_k(\theta)$ consistently along the critical values $(x_k(\theta),y_k(\theta))$ and across its cusps.
 A \textbf{\textit{co-orientation vector}} is a unit vector normal to the curve, pointing towards the half-plane determined by the co-orientation, as illustrated in Fig.~\ref{f:Legendrian}(a).
 Note that the co-orientation vector remains continuous across the cusps, as illustrated in Fig.~\ref{f:Legendrian}(b).
-The \textbf{\textit{orientation}} of the critical value curve is the direction along which the parameterization $\gamma_k(\theta)$ evolves along the curve when $\theta$ runs from $0$ to $2\pi$.
-It is convenient to take the co-orientation vector to be such that it evolves trigonometrically along the orientation, as illustrated in Fig.~\ref{f:Legendrian}(b).
+The \textbf{\textit{orientation}} of the critical value curve is a choice of the direction of travel along the curve as illustrated in Fig.~\ref{f:Legendrian}(b).